AdityaaRavi/Visage/README.md

 ## Future Plans
-1. I am currently learning AWS and I plan to host Visage there in the near future instead of locally.
+1. Make the UI more mobile friendly.

 2. It is a lot easier and secure for Visage and for Visage's users if we use a 3rd party login service.
 So I am planning to use login via Google and not deal with passwords on my own.

 3. Once I get this hosted and get a few people using Visage, I plan to switch to a proper clustering algorithm for scalability and better connection suggestions.

+4. Explore options to enable HTTPS on the server.